Exploring the Trail

 With a few short exceptions there are no ‘serious’ hills along the Way.
 This is a gentle, subtle route suitable for almost all abilities.

 Are there any major diversions on the route?

-There is currently a major diversion on the length at Hessle Foreshore due to works to protect the embankment.
-This is expected to be in place until January 2021
+There is a minor diversion at Filey which is expected to be in place until May 2021

 Top Tips for Enjoying the Trail

 How do I get to the Yorkshire Wolds Way?

 It’s easy to use public transport to reach the Yorkshire Wolds Way National Trail.

 There are rail connections to both Hessle (from Hull, Leeds or Sheffield) and Filey as well as between Filey and Hull all of which use Northern Rail and a direct bus service between Filey and Hull.